-Guidance: The bank should perform regular analysis to understand the sensitivity to any extrapolation assumptions under a range of scenarios (both to input data, and within the model calculation), including the strength of evidence from market data and possible alternative techniques
+Guidance: The bank should perform regular analysis to understand the sensitivity to any extrapolation assumptions under a range of scenarios (both to input data and within the model calculation), including the strength of evidence from market data and possible alternative techniques.

-- 1. Bank team identifies that the bank is not currently required to perform extrapolation of observable data points given current market conditions and data availability. - 2.
-Bank team therefore populates template as Low and adds rationale for this response, highlighting sources used.
+- 1. The bank team identifies that the bank is not currently required to perform extrapolation of observable data points given current market conditions and data availability. - 2.
+The bank team therefore populates template as Low and adds rationale for this response, highlighting sources used.

-Accelerated Monte Carlo technique
+Example 3 - Accelerated Monte Carlo technique

-Question: Has the bank performed analysis to understand the impact of the choice of solution approach, including bias and variance?
+Question: Has the bank performed an analysis to ascertain the impact of the choice of solution approach, including bias and variance?

-Guidance: The bank should perform regular analysis to understand the impact of the choice of solution approach, including the use of special-case analytical solutions (where applicable), and compare it with alternative approaches such as a larger number of unbiased Monte Carlo scenarios.
+Guidance: The bank should perform a regular analysis to understand the impact of the choice of solution approach, including the use of special-case analytical solutions (where applicable), and compare it with alternative approaches, such as a larger number of unbiased Monte Carlo scenarios.

-- 1. Bank team reviews documentation for Monte Carlo pricing model and discovers that the daily model run uses a reduced simulation to lower run time. - 2.
+- 1. The bank team reviews documentation for Monte Carlo pricing model and discovers that the daily model run uses a reduced simulation to lower run time. - 2.
 A model reserve is held for the model, but the rationale is not clearly specified.
-Bank team asks the bank how the reserve is calculated, and the bank provides evidence explaining that the full calculation is run monthly, and on the full run date the difference between the full and reduced calculation is calculated and included as a component of the overall model reserve. - 3.
-Bank team populates template as Medium and adds rationale for this response, highlighting sources used.
+The bank team asks the bank how the reserve is calculated, and the bank provides evidence explaining that the full calculation is run monthly, and on the full run date the difference between the full and the reduced calculation is calculated and included as a component of the overall model reserve. - 3.
+The bank team populates template as Medium and adds rationale for this response, highlighting sources used.

-Calibration of unobservable parameters
+Example 4 - Calibration of unobservable parameters